allenai/vila/README.md

 2. Train the I-VILA models
     ```bash
     cd scripts
-    # bash train_ivila.sh [dataset-name] [how-to-obtain-layout-indicator] [used-special-token] [base-model-name]
+    # bash train_ivila.sh [dataset-name] [how-to-obtain-layout-indicators] [used-special-token] [base-model-name]
-    bash train_ivila.sh grotoap2 row BLK microsoft/layoutlm-base-uncased # Row is an alias for textline
+    bash train_ivila.sh grotoap2 row BLK microsoft/layoutlm-base-uncased
+      # Row is an alias for textline
     bash train_ivila.sh docbank block SEP bert-base-uncased
+      # We can also use the default special tokens like SEP
-    bash train_ivila.sh s2-vl sentence BLK roberta-base # We can also extract the sentence breaks using spacy and use them as an indicator
+    bash train_ivila.sh s2-vl sentence BLK roberta-base
+      # We can also extract the sentence breaks using spacy and use them as indicators.
     ```

 ### Model Inference/Prediction